for Veterans and the Public

 Many drugs, including alcohol and methamphetamine, may affect your ability to make decisions.

-Even though you take your HIV medications regularly and practice safer sex when you're not high, when you're under the influence of methamphetamine or other drugs you may be willing to take more risks and, for example, not use a condom or not take your HIV medications.
+Even if you take your HIV medications regularly and practice safer sex when you're not high, when you're under the influence of methamphetamine or other drugs you may be willing to take more risks.
+For example, you might not use a condom or take your HIV medications.

 Alcohol also can affect the decisions you make about safer sex.
-For example, if you have too much to drink, you may not be able to remember where you put the condoms, and decide simply not to use them.
+For example, if you have too much to drink, you may not remember where you put the condoms, and decide simply not to use them.
 These are decisions you probably would not make if you were sober.

 These actions put your partner at risk for HIV and put you at risk for other sexually transmitted diseases or for pregnancy.